Hunterm267/twitterbot/README.md

 ## How do I use Twitterbot?

-Read the RSS feed and post to Twitter account:
+Read the RSS feed and post to Twitter account (this runs the script manually):

 <code>$ python rss2twitter.py rss</code>

 Preferably, you should use crontab to set it up to run once every 5 minutes or so.
 An example of this on Ubuntu 16.04 using Crontab would be

 <code>*/5 * * * * /usr/bin/python /path/to/script/rss2twitter.py rss</code>.